What is a nonprofit endowment fund?

 Why would a donor choose to leave money in their will or invest in an endowment for local organizations through the Community Foundation rather than giving directly to the local organization?

 Donors may feel more comfortable leaving money for the benefit of their favorite organizations through the Community Foundation.
-The first community foundation was established in 1914, and now there are over 700 nationwide that share the same mission – to preserve community assets for the purposes designated by donors.
-Locally, the Community Foundation for Palm Beach and Martin Counties has a 43-year history of meeting donors’ wishes and building long-term, revenue producing endowment funds t0 benefit the community forever.
+Locally, the Community Foundation for Palm Beach and Martin Counties has a 45-year history of meeting donors’ wishes and building long-term, revenue producing endowment funds t0 benefit the community forever.

 Why do donors decide to make major gifts through the Community Foundation instead of making a gift directly to an organization?

 There are 3 main reasons that individuals make major gifts to organizations:

 Donors may feel more comfortable using the Community Foundation because of its history of successfully managing long-term investments and for the greater assurance that principal will not be invaded by the agency.